icyfrostbolt/icyfrostbolt/README.md

 👋 Hi, I’m Ryan!
-I’m a high school student who is interested in programming and computer science!
+I’m a university student who is interested in programming and computer science!

 🎓 I use:
 - Python